pablo-garay/NeMo/docs/source/asr/asr_customization/word_boosting.rst

 Usage
 -----
-We support tree ways to pass the context phrases into the decoding script:
+We support three ways to pass the context phrases into the decoding script:

 1. Build a boosting tree for a specific ASR model (step 0.0) and use it for all the decoding evaluation by ``boosting_tree.model_path`` (step 1.1-3.1).
 2. Provide a file with context phrases ``boosting_tree.key_phrases_file`` - one phrase per line  (step 1.1-3.1).